Consensys/doc.rollups/docs/Reference/Configuration-File.md

     The `Fake` option is used for testing to start the operator without the engine dependency.

     This option must not be used in production.
+This option will be deprecated in a future release.

 ### `ha`